-Most organisations implement new technologies because they want to integrate or automate particular operations, or add new products to their offering.
+Most organisations implement new technologies because they want to integrate or automate particular operations.
 Without the right approach costs can quickly get out of hand and the planned benefits of the technology may fail to be realised across the business.

 In a study of 4,500 large scale IT projects, McKinsey & Company and the University of Oxford found that, overall, IT projects ran 45 per cent over budget, seven per cent over time, and delivered 56 per cent fewer organisational benefits than first predicted.

 According to Gartner analyst Tom Bittman, 95 per cent of private cloud implementations go wrong.
 This figure includes cloud implementations that were deemed to be successful but failed to actually help the organisation achieve significant business goals.

 One of the key variables that impacts the return on investment (ROI) of an IT project like migrating to the cloud is the level of change management involved.
 McKinsey reports that the level of employee and managerial support for a change program determines its success rate.
 Where people are truly invested in change, it is 30 per cent more likely to stick, meaning better ROI for technology and training.

 When migrating to the cloud, businesses need to consider more than the technical specifications.
 A common mistake when estimating the ROI is the assumption that there will be 100 per cent technology adoption when it goes live.
 This is rarely the case, as staff must to be trained in how to use the technology, and it can take a time to transition existing software and operations to the new platform.